 Failure to attend your assessment

-You’ll receive a letter inviting you to your assessment which makes it clear if you fail to attend your telephone assessment your PIP claim will be ‘disallowed’.
+You’ll receive a letter inviting you to your assessment.
+If you fail to attend your assessment your PIP claim may be ‘disallowed’.
+Some people are recognised by the DWP as needing ‘additional support’ because of their health and their claims should be handled more sympathetically.

 If your claim is ‘disallowed’ you'll either need to follow the appeal process (see more on this below) or start a new claim.
 After your assessment, you’ll get a letter with a decision about whether you can get PIP and how much it will be.